mulac/clipd/README.md

 ## Roadmap
 0. Improve error handling
+1. Add support for stdin
-1. Implement the `clipd show` command to show a preview of the top ten values in a container
+2. Implement the `clipd show` command to show a preview of the top ten values in a container
-2. Encrypt data stored at rest
+3. Encrypt data stored at rest
-3. Add the ability to fetch from X11/Windows/OSX clipboard (`clipd copy` with no value should do this)
+4. Add the ability to fetch from X11/Windows/OSX clipboard (`clipd copy` with no value should do this)
-4. Create a daemon to constantly listen to system clipboard
+5. Create a daemon to constantly listen to system clipboard